 While these are just some of the deductions that you may be able to claim, there are many others that may not have been covered above.

-Should you have a claim you wish to discuss, please contact our Client Services team on (08) 9227 6300 or email clientservices@austasiagroup.com.
+Should you have a claim you wish to discuss, or any other related questions, please contact us.
+We are hear to help.